Hareesh-Ravi/personal_tactile/index.md

   </div>
   <div class="column right">
     <div align="justify" font size="2" style="color:black;">
         Adobe's latest text to image generative model, FireFly Image Model 3 with higher quality and text to image alignment.
 News coverage in <a href="https://www.techradar.com/computing/adobe-firefly-s-latest-image-model-looks-like-a-generational-leap-and-i-can-t-wait-to-try-it" target="_blank">tech radar</a>, <a href="https://www.pcmag.com/reviews/adobe-firefly" target="_blank">PC Mag</a>, <a href="https://venturebeat.com/ai/adobe-launches-firefly-3-with-full-ai-image-generation-in-photoshop/" target="_blank">Venture Beat</a> and <a href="https://www.theverge.com/2024/4/23/24138011/adobe-firefly-3-ai-model-photoshop-tools-reference-image" target="_blank">The Verge</a>.
+I was the technical lead of this project and contributed to the core architecture, training and inference improvements.
     </div>
   <hr>
   </div>